szabogabriel/cln-lang/README.md

   - Array literals, indexing, assignment, and length property
   - Arrays as function parameters and return values
   - Bounds checking at runtime
-  - Fixed-size after creation (no in-place resizing)
+  - Fixed-size 1D arrays only (no resizing, no multi-dimensional, no struct/union arrays yet)
 - ✅ **Cross-Package Imports**: Full implementation of cross-package imports with `expose` visibility control
   - Wildcard imports: `import myapp.*;`
   - Visibility enforcement: symbols require `expose` keyword to be accessible from other packages